Suite 500 West

 f: 202 408 4699

 Peter Romer-Friedman joined Cohen Milstein in 2009 and is a member of the Civil Rights and Employment Practice Group.
 Mr. Romer-Friedman has extensive experience in class action and impact litigation involving fair housing, employment discrimination, credit discrimination, veterans’ rights, disability rights, and wage theft.
-Mr. Romer-Friedman has represented more than 15 non-profit organizations that advocate for justice and equality in housing, employment, and public accommodations.
+Mr. Romer-Friedman has represented over 15 non-profit organizations that advocate for justice and equality in housing, employment, and public accommodations.

 - Keepseagle v.
-Vilsack, where thousands of Native American farmers and ranchers nationwide obtained a settlement with the U.S. Department of Agriculture (USDA) that provides $760 million in damages to compensate the farmers for racial discrimination under the USDA’s farm loan program since 1981 and reforms the USDA’s programs;
+Vilsack, No. 1:99CV03119 (D.D.C.), where thousands of Native American farmers and ranchers nationwide obtained a settlement with the U.S. Department of Agriculture (USDA) that provides $760 million in damages to compensate the farmers for racial discrimination under the USDA’s farm loan program since 1981 and reforms the USDA’s programs;

+In 2014, Mr. Romer-Friedman will be recognized as a Rising Star in the Washington, DC area, by Superlawyers.
 In 2011, Mr. Romer-Friedman and other members of class counsel in Keepseagle v.
 Vilsack, were finalists for Public Justice’s “2011 Trial Lawyer of the Year Award.”
 In 2011 the National Law Journal selected Cohen Milstein to its “2011 Plaintiffs’ Hot List,” and profiled the work of Mr. Romer-Friedman and his colleagues in Keepseagle v.
 Vilsack and GNOFHAC v.
 HUD.

 Mr. Romer-Friedman currently serves as an Associate Trustee of the Washington Lawyers’ Committee for Civil Rights & Urban Affairs.